 Hand injuries are one of the most common causes of workplace injury in NSW.
 These injuries occur when hands come become caught, crushed, jammed or pinched in or between machinery and materials, are burned on hot machinery or materials, or come in contact with things such as power tools and knives.

-They can occur quickly and have devastating and potentially long-lasting consequences for the worker, including nerve damage, restricted use/loss of use of the injured hand, or loss of the hand.
+They can occur quickly and have devastating and potentially long-lasting consequences for the worker.
+The consequences can include nerve damage, restricted use/loss of use of the injured hand, or loss of the hand.

-- Speak up if you aren’t comfortable or confident completing a task.
-This applies whether you are still learning how to perform a task, learning to use the machinery associated with a task, haven’t used that machinery or previously attempted that task, or the machinery isn’t safe to use (i.e. appropriate guards are not in place, grips are cracked/broken).
+Speak up if you aren’t comfortable or confident completing a task.
+This applies whether you are still learning how to perform a task, learning to use the machinery associated with a task, haven’t used that machinery or previously attempted that task, or the machinery isn’t safe to use.

-- Be familiar with how the tools or machinery you are using work – make sure you know how the different settings/functions work, and how to stop it in an emergency, before you turn it on.
+Familiarise yourself with how the tools or machinery you are using work.
+Make sure you know how the different settings work, and how to stop it in an emergency, before you turn it on.

-- Wear PPE – if gloves are required to operate the tool or machinery you are using, or to move certain materials, you must ensure you do so!
-If none is available don’t use it or do it.
+If gloves are required to operate the tool or machinery you are using, or to move certain materials, ensure you do so!
+If none is available, don’t use it or do it.

-- Don’t muck around – having some friendly banter at work can be fun and great for team morale, but not if it leads to injury.
-Don’t play with tools or machinery – they should only ever be used for their intended purpose.
+Friendly banter at work can be fun and great for team morale, but not if it leads to injury.
+Don’t play with tools or machinery.
+They should only ever be used for their intended purpose.